DataFire/Integrations/integrations/generated/wikimedia/README.md

 #### Output
 * output [editors](#editors)

-### metrics.editors.top_by_absolute_bytes_difference.project.editor_type.page_type.granularity.start.end.get
+### metrics.editors.top_by_absolute_bytes_difference.project.editor_type.page_type.year.month.day.get
-Given a Mediawiki project and a date range, returns a timeseries of the top 100 editors by absolute bytes-difference.
+Given a Mediawiki project and a date (day or month), returns a timeseries of the top 100 editors by absolute bytes-difference.
 You can filter by editor-type (all-editor-types, anonymous, group-bot, name-bot, user) or page-type (all-page-types, content or non-content).
-You can choose between daily and monthly granularity as well.
-The user_id returned is either the mediawiki user_id if user is registered, or his/her IP if the user is anonymous.
+The user_text returned is either the mediawiki user_text if the user is registered, or null if user is anonymous.

 - Stability: [experimental](https://www.mediawiki.org/wiki/API_versioning#Experimental)
 - Rate limit: 25 req/s